aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ## Extending the project

-For those interested in a hands-on experience and looking to expand this project, a good next step would be to serve this HTML page from an Amazon S3 bucket and use Amazon CloudFront as a CDN.
+For those interested in a deep hands-on experience, a good next step would be to serve this HTML page from an Amazon S3 bucket and use Amazon CloudFront as a CDN, those two services are also considered serverless and complement each other perfectly.
 This would require:

 1. **Storing the HTML file in S3**: Create an S3 bucket, upload the HTML file, and configure the bucket for static website hosting.
 2. **Setting up CloudFront**: Create a CloudFront distribution that points to your S3 bucket.